-Affiliated with some of the late 20th Century’s most innovative and provocative artists in jazz and the performing arts, Khan handled management for the Art Ensemble of Chicago and the World Saxophone Quartet for 14 years each as well as shorter, but highly productive stints with such heavyweights as Sam Rivers, Anthony Braxton, Sonny Fortune and non-jazz notables like John Zorn, Steve Reich and Kennedy Center Honoree, visionary choreographer Alwin Nikolais.
-His nearly 25-year management relationship with the legendary George Russell continues to this day.
-In addition, he was involved in arranging major tours for artists like Randy Weston, Sun Ra, Lester Bowie, Henry Threadgill and many other adventurous and innovative artists.
+Affiliated with some of the late 20th Century’s most innovative and provocative artists in Jazz and the performing arts, he handled management for the Art Ensemble of Chicago and the World Saxophone Quartet for 14 years each as well as shorter, but highly productive stints with such heavyweights as Sam Rivers, Anthony Braxton, Sonny Fortune and non-Jazz notables like John Zorn, Steve Reich and Kennedy Center Honoree, visionary choreographer Alwin Nikolais.
+In addition, Marty was involved in arranging major tours for artists like Randy Weston, Sun Ra, Lester Bowie, Henry Threadgill and many other adventurous and innovative artists.

-Khan also produced the Kool Jazz Festival’sNew Directions in Sound and Rhythm in Los Angeles in 1982, a highly successful all “avant-garde” festival featuring such luminaries as the Art Ensemble, Bowie, World Sax Quartet, James ‘Blood’ Ulmer, Braxton, Roscoe Mitchell’s Sound & Space, John Carter, Muhal Richard Abrams, Air, Laurie Anderson and the Nikolais Dance Theatre.
+Khan produced the Kool Jazz Festival’s New Directions in Sound and Rhythm in Los Angeles in 1982, a highly successful all “avant-garde” festival featuring such luminaries as the Art Ensemble, Bowie, World Sax Quartet, James ‘Blood’ Ulmer, Braxton, Roscoe Mitchell’s Sound & Space, John Carter, Muhal Richard Abrams, Air, Laurie Anderson and the Nikolais Dance Theatre.
 He was highly instrumental in creating the groundbreaking New Jazz at the Public series at Joseph Papp’s Public Theater in New York that brought the avant-garde scene of the late ’70s and ’80s into public prominence.

 In 2003 he produced The Afro-Latino-Americas Festival in Tucson, which provided over 30 workshops in 16 schools by internationally acclaimed artists, including Lake, Navajo vocalist Mary Redhouse, Ravi Coltrane and Dom Minasi that culminated in a free outdoor festival at an urban park; and established The Transcendence Initiative (Dedicated to the Artistry & Spirit of John Coltrane) which brought the Oliver Lake Steel Quartet to Tucson for seven concerts and over 30 workshops in schools and community centers in the Fall of 2003 and Spring of 2004.

-Extensively experienced in virtually every aspect of the jazz and performing arts business, Khan has written Straight Ahead: A Comprehensive Guide to the Business of Jazz (Without Sacrificing Dignity or Artistic Integrity) for both jazz musicians and professionals which was published in Spring 2004 by Outward Visions Books and the accompanying Teacher’s Guide with Suggested Assignments.
-He has also developed a full two-semester curriculum for a college level course on the jazz business that utilizes Straight Ahead as the textbook.
-Straight Ahead is in the libraries of more than 100 educational institutions and is being utilized as the principal text in classes at the University of Wisconsin-Stevens Point, University of Illinois-Urbana and the University of Arizona.
+Extensively experienced in virtually every aspect of the Jazz and performing arts business, Khan wrote Straight Ahead: A Comprehensive Guide to the Business of Jazz (Without Sacrificing Dignity or Artistic Integrity) for both Jazz musicians and professionals and the accompanying Teacher’s Guide with Suggested Assignments, both published in Spring 2004 by Outward Visions Books.
+He has also developed a full two-semester curriculum for a college level course on the Jazz business that utilizes Straight Ahead as the textbook.
+Straight Ahead is in the libraries of more than 100 educational institutions and has beenutilized as the principal text in classes at the University of Wisconsin-Stevens Point, University of Illinois-Urbana, North Carolina Central University and the University of Arizona and is a recommended book at many more.
 It is now also available as an e-book.

-Scheduled to be published in 2013 are:
+Scheduled to be published in the near future are:

 Riffin’ on a Thrive, a collection of Jazz writings dating back to the late 1990s.